jford1906/prof.clontz.org/classes/2017/06/ma126/standards.md

 Each standard is due at the end of the week following its coverage in class according to the class [calendar][calendar].
 For example, C02 is covered during Week 1, so it is due by the end of Week 2.
-Overdue standards may still be attempted, but cost extra Attempt Points.

 [calendar]: ../calendar/